-Ultrasound can also be used to identify abdominal, kidney, heart, or liver conditions.
-It may detect tumors and other abnormal masses, and may assess changes in organ contours, size, or appearance.
+We use ultrasound to identify abdominal, kidney, heart, or liver conditions.
+It may detect tumors and other abnormal masses and may assess changes in organ contours, size, or appearance.

 For most ultrasound examinations, the patient is lying face-up in a comfortable position.
 If necessary for higher-quality images, the patient turns to one side or the other.

 After the patient is in the proper position, a water-based gel is applied to the skin.
 This enables the sonographer to maintain contact with the body in order to successfully direct sound waves to the appropriate area.
-A transducer, which is a small hand piece, is set into the gel.
+A transducer, which is a small handpiece, is set into the gel.
 The doctor moves it across the target site to capture the images.
-Only slight pressure is necessary to maintain contact between the hand piece and the skin.
+Only slight pressure is necessary to maintain contact between the handpiece and the skin.
 It is typically a painless procedure.
 In some situations, mild tenderness may occur.
-Once the radiologist records the images, he or she will wipe the skin is wiped clean and the patient is free to leave the facility.
+Once the radiologist records the images, he or she will wipe the skin clean and the patient is free to leave the facility.

 Ultrasound may be performed in a number of ways.
 Above is the standard procedure.
-In some instances, it is with a different probe rather than the conventional hand piece.
-This type of imaging may include transvaginal ultrasound.
+In some instances, it is with a different probe rather than the conventional handpiece.
+This type of imaging may also include transvaginal ultrasound.
 The doctor sanitizes and covers a probe to insert into the vaginal cavity.
 This is to attain a closer look at the pelvic organs.

 Preparation may be necessary for your exam.
 Please contact our facility to inquire.

 For the most part, an ultrasound examination usually takes around 30 minutes.

 Types of Ultrasound